kosilence/homepage/README.md

 **Homepage**

-* Mobile screen adaptation
+* Mobile screen adaptation.
-* Increase loading speed
+* Increase loading speed.

 **Album**

-* Add more beautiful pics
+* Add more beautiful pics.
-* Build a independent page
+* Build a independent page.
-* Lazy loading
+* Lazy loading.

 **Blog**

-* Bind to [blog.cosin.tk](blog.cosin.tk)'s articles
+* Bind to [blog.cosin.tk](blog.cosin.tk)'s articles.

 **Museum**

-* Try to do something new & funny and achieve them
+* Try to do something new & funny and achieve them.
-* Build a independent page
+* Build a independent page.
-* Add some gif to introduce works
+* Add some gif to introduce works.